-The best ergonomic keyboards for 2024
+The best ergonomic keyboards for 2026 - Engadget

 Programmable keys

 With a few exceptions, most ergonomic keyboards will work with PCs or Macs as a standard typing input, but the use of function and hot keys may require some remapping.
 It can be as easy as an onboard switch to toggle between Mac and PC layouts, or as involved as downloading software to change up the keys.
-Some boards even include (or let you buy) extra keycaps to change, say, the Mac’s Command and Option keys to PC’s Start and Alt buttons.
+Some boards even include (or let you buy) extra keycaps to change, say, the Mac's Command and Option keys to PC's Start and Alt buttons.
+Those are what's called hot-swappable keys, meaning you just pull the old key off (usually with a provided key puller) and stick the new one on, no soldering required.

-For some boards, remapping or programming keys is a crucial feature.
-Gaming peripherals have extra keys that you can set to execute a series of keystrokes with the push of a single button.
+For some boards, remapping or programming keys using software is a crucial feature.
+Gaming peripherals have extra keys that you can set to execute a series of keystrokes with the push of a single button, and we cover the best gaming keyboards in a separate guide.
 Keyboards that work with layers, in which a single button can perform several functions, typically allow you to change what those are.
 Some ergo keyboards have non-standard layouts, like thumb clusters with multiple keys near the space bar that you operate with your thumb.
-You’ll also be able to program those.
+You'll also be able to program those.

 Other considerations

 Ergonomic keyboards come in mechanical, membrane, and scissor switch versions.
 Which works best for you is, again, up to your preference.
-I won’t get too deep into the particulars here, as we have an entire guide devoted to mechanical boards, but the short of it is that membrane and scissor switches are less customizable than mechanical and typically cheaper.
+I won't get too deep into the particulars here, as we have an entire guide devoted to the best mechanical boards, but the short of it is that membrane and scissor switches are less customizable than mechanical and typically cheaper.
 Typing on them tends to be quieter and softer.
 Mechanical switches are more customizable, offer a more responsive typing experience and are usually pricier.

 You'll also have the option of wired or wireless ergonomic boards.
 All other things being equal, wired models are less expensive.
 Competitive gamers who rely on split-second responses may prefer the zero-lag of wired keyboards.
 Wired models also never run out of battery life and have fewer connectivity issues.
 But wireless keyboards keep your desk less cluttered.

 Some ergonomic keyboards come with permanent or removable wrist or palm rests, which can be cushioned or hard.
-This is another area where opinions diverge: proponents claim they help you maintain a neutral hand position, while detractors say they put pressure on the tendons in your wrist and can exacerbate conditions like carpal tunnel.
+This is another area where opinions diverge: proponents claim they help you maintain a neutral hand position, while detractors say they put pressure on the tendons and can cause wrist pain or even exacerbate conditions like carpal tunnel.
 Ideally, your palms should be resting, not your wrists, and you might find you like having that support or you may find the pressure uncomfortable.

 How we tested ergonomic keyboards